enflow/laravel-svg/README.md

 - [Michel Bardelmeijer](https://github.com/mbardelmeijer)
 - [All Contributors](../../contributors)

+## Special thanks
+- github.com/jerodev/laravel-font-awesome for the idea
+- github.com/adamwathan/blade-svg for the research
+- github.com/spatie for the GitHub actions test workflow

 ## About Enflow
 Enflow is a digital creative agency based in Alphen aan den Rijn, Netherlands.
 We specialize in developing web applications, mobile applications and websites.
 You can find more info [on our website](https://enflow.nl/en).